NeilQue/dsci_thesis/Scraping_and_Cleaning/README.md

 * The previous main.py has been separated into rainfall_scraping.py and waterlevel_scraping.py, which contains the scraping loop
 * Inputs to be changed are same as before
 * 27-28s for a days worth of water level data; ~6mins for a days worth of rainfall data; plan accordingly
-* merge.py only when everything is finished
-* Do not download csv files, they contain 2022 data and the script will not erase this data when writing to the csv file
-* No need to create csv file manually, code will do it for you
-* checks.py not important

 ## Errors
 * TimeoutException: napagod yung program maghintay sa loading ng page; ito pinakamalaking chance mangyare pero normal lang yan